Language Sensei

 The Song Lyric “English First” Reading Activity

-We use songs a lot in our world language classes – they are an amazingly authentic resource – and often just downright fun to listen to. file000564987721#Langchat has done more than one chat on this subject and I have written about my ‘song of the week‘ and the variety of ways I use it (among other ideas) in the past.
+We use songs a lot in our world language classes – they are an amazingly authentic resource – and often just downright fun to listen to. #Langchat has done more than one chat on this subject and I have written … Continue reading

 Print Friendly, PDF & Email